Last Updated: October 9, 2020

 - Qian H, Li Y, Sun H, Nielsen PV, Huang X, Zheng X. Particle removal efficiency of the portable HEPA air cleaner in a simulated hospital ward.
 Building Simulation.
 2010;3:215-224.
 Available at: https://link.springer.com/article/10.1007/s12273-010-0005-4.

 - Centers for Disease Control and Prevention.
 Interim infection prevention and control recommendations for patients with suspected or confirmed coronavirus disease 2019 (COVID-19) in healthcare settings.
-2020; https://www.cdc.gov/coronavirus/2019-ncov/infection-control/control-recommendations.html.
-Accessed May 9, 2020.
+2020.
+Available at: https://www.cdc.gov/coronavirus/2019-ncov/infection-control/control-recommendations.html.
+Accessed September 28, 2020.

 - Tran K, Cimon K, Severn M, Pessoa-Silva CL, Conly J. Aerosol generating procedures and risk of transmission of acute respiratory infections to healthcare workers: a systematic review.
 PLoS One.
 2012;7(4):e35797.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/22563403.